Seller Disclosure: How Can Sellers Avoid Legal Trouble

 Most Common Mistakes by FSBO Home Sellers in Disclosures

-One of the biggest mistakes a seller can make is not giving disclosures at all.
-The lack of trust between a buyer and seller can demotivate a buyer from considering your property altogether.
-Hence, it is suggested that sellers complete all disclosure formalities as soon as possible, even though it may not be legally required in your state.
+One of the biggest mistakes a seller can make is failing to provide disclosures.
+A lack of trust between buyer and seller can discourage potential buyers from considering your property.
+To avoid this, sellers should complete all disclosure formalities promptly, even if not legally required in their state.

 Most state laws prescribe that the disclosures should be provided before closing.
 As an FSBO seller, it is your duty to provide disclosures as soon as possible, since you do not have a real estate agent to do these things for you.